-The Bank's insurance coverage may not adequately cover all losses and accident insurance, and insurance stipulated by other wage contracts as applicable.
+The Bank's insurance coverage may not adequately cover all losses

+The Bank has taken a conscious decision to insure itself against specific risks.
+The Bank holds all mandatory insurance coverage, including fire insurance and mandatory vehicle insurance, plus comprehensive vehicle insurance.
+The Bank also holds insurance policies provided for collective bargaining agreements with the Confederation of Icelandic Bank and Finance Employees, such as life and accident insurance, and insurance stipulated by other wage contracts as applicable.
 In addition, the Bank has taken out liability insurance against third-party claims, insurance on moveable property and professional liability insurance for its auditors and directors' and officers' liability insurance for the Bank's directors and senior management.
 The Bank also carries insurance against comprehensive crime and professional indemnity coverage.
 Comprehensive crime insurance provides cover for fraud by employees and third parties.
 It covers financial losses sustained by the Group, including those sustained in customer accounts, which are first discovered during the period of the policy, regardless of when the fraudulent acts were committed.
 In addition, money transportation is insured in accordance with the interests at stake in each instance.
 Recently, the Bank has taken out a cyber liability insurance which covers damages and claim expenses resulting from cyber breaches, as well as possible privacy regulatory actions.
 It should be borne in mind, however, that despite the insurance policies carried by the Bank, there is no guarantee that the Bank will be fully compensated should the Bank need to lodge claims.
 If the Bank did submit claims under its policies, the premiums it pays could be expected to increase in the future.
 The Bank's insurance policies are subject to the terms and conditions of the applicable policies.
 If the Bank's insurance coverage does not adequately cover all losses, the Bank may suffer a financial loss, which could negatively impact its business.